 The Lane End district is located in the east of the village.
 It is largely composed of modern bungalows and a small shopping area which includes a Co-Op store.
 The lane comes to an end at the beach, where Bembridge Lifeboat station and the Bembridge Coast Hotel are situated.
 Further inland from Lane End you will find Bembridge C of E Primary School and the Bembridge Youth & Community Centre, which is situated in Steyne Park.

-Bembridge is currently represented on the Isle of Wight Council by the two members of the ward of Bembridge, St. Helens and Brading.
+Bembridge is currently represented on the Isle of Wight Council by Ward Councillor, Joe Robertson

 Bembridge is governed by a Parish council of 12 members.
 For parish council elections the village is divided into two wards, the North and South, each electing six members to the body.
 The parish council has succeeded in obtaining Lottery funding for improvements to the village recently, including a play-park in Steyne Park.
 It is also one of the few Parish Councils that has a village centre office open 5 days a week on Foreland Road 9.30am to 12.30pm.
-The Parish Council manages all the public toilets in the village found at Station Road, Steyne Park, Lane End carpark and behind 5/7 High Street, as well as the Lane End Cemetery, Steyne Park/Playing Field, the War Memorial Gardens, Palmer Memorial, Lincoln Way Pond, Scouts Hut/Bowling Green and a number of other small areas.
+The Parish Council manages all the public toilets in the village found at Station Road, Steyne Park, Lane End Car Park as well as located beside the Village Hall.
+It is also responsible for Lane End Cemetery, Steyne Park/Playing Field, the War Memorial Gardens, Palmer Memorial, Lincoln Way Pond, Scouts Hut/Bowling Green and a number of other small areas.

 Bembridge Windmill is the only remaining windmill on the Isle of Wight and is located to the west of the village.
 Dating from around 1700, it is a National Trust property generally open from April to October.